nedink/ps-middleman/README.md

 This branch (master) will serve as a basic clone-able Spring Boot project.
 This code was generated using the Spring Boot Initializr ([start.spring.io](https://start.spring.io/)).

+Clone this repo and import as a Gradle or Spring Boot project in Eclipse/IntelliJ.

+Requirements:
+- Java 8
+- Gradle (like 5.2+ probably)